grantcurell/grantcurell.github.io/docs/HPC Memory/README.md

 ### Switching

 By moving to a CXL 2.0 direct-connect architecture, data centers can achieve the performance benefits of main memory expansion—and the efficiency and total cost of ownership (TCO) benefits of pooled memory.
-Assuming all hosts and devices are CXL 2.0-enabled, “switching” is incorporated into the memory devices via a crossbar in the CXL memory pooling chip.
+Assuming all hosts and devices are CXL 2.0-enabled, “switching� is incorporated into the memory devices via a crossbar in the CXL memory pooling chip.
 This keeps latency low but requires a more powerful chip since it is now responsible for the control plane functionality performed by the switch.
 With low-latency direct connections, attached memory devices can employ DDR DRAM to provide expansion of host main memory.
 This can be done on a very flexible basis, as a host is able to access all—or portions of—the capacity of as many devices as needed to tackle a specific workload.

 ## Radix